 - 58.4 At the two (2) minute point any cars between the safety car and the leader, in addition to any cars that had been lapped by the leader at the time the sprint session or the race was suspended, will be allowed to leave the pit lane and complete a further lap, without overtaking, enter the pit lane and then join the line of cars behind the safety car. - 58.5 When the one (1) minute signal is shown, engines should be started and all team personnel must leave the fast lane by the time the fifteen (15) second signal is given taking all equipment with them.
 If any driver needs assistance after the fifteen (15) second signal, he must raise his arm and, when the remainder of the cars able to do so have left the pit lane, marshals will be instructed to push the car into the inner lane.
 In this case, marshals with yellow flags will stand beside any car concerned to warn drivers behind.
-Drivers may leave the fast lane in order to pass any car unable to leave the pit lane.

-- 58.6 Overtaking behind the safety car is only permitted in the following cases: - a) Drivers may leave the fast lane in order to overtake any car delayed with an obvious problem when leaving its position in the fast lane. - b) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas. - c) If any car slows with an obvious problem. - d) During a "STANDING START" detailed in Article 58.11, any driver who is delayed when leaving his position in the fast lane or during the lap(s) behind the safety car may overtake to re-establish his original starting position provided he does so before he crosses the first safety car line on the lap the safety car returns to the pits.
-Should he fail to do so he must re-enter the pit lane and may only re-join the race once the whole field has passed the end of the pit lane after the sprint session or the race has been resumed.
+Drivers may leave the fast lane in order to pass any car unable to leave the pit lane. - 58.6 Overtaking behind the safety car is only permitted in the following cases: - a) Drivers may leave the fast lane in order to overtake any car delayed with an obvious problem when leaving its position in the fast lane, or= - b) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas, or= - c) If any car slows with an obvious problem, or- - d) If a car is delayed during the lap(s) behind the safety car. - 58.7 In any of the cases detailed in Article 58.6, drivers may only overtake to re-establish the original starting order or the order the cars were in at the pit exit when the sprint session or race was resumed. - a) Under During-a "STANDING START" as detailed in Article 58.12 58.11, the driver of any car that is delayed in any of the cases detailed in Article 58.6 any driver who is delayed when leaving his position in the fast lane or during the lap(s) behind the safety car may overtake to re-establish the his-original starting position provided they do he does so before they cross he crosses the first safety car line on the lap the safety car returns to the pits.
+Should they he fail to do so they he must re-enter the pit lane and may only re-join the race once the whole field has passed the end of the pit lane after the sprint session or the race has been resumed.

-A penalty in accordance with Article 54.3d) will be imposed on any driver who fails to re-enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line on the lap the safety car returns to the pits.
+A penalty in accordance with Article 54.3d) will be imposed on any driver who fails to re-enter the pit lane if they have he has not re-established the original starting order before they reach he reaches the first safety car line on the lap the safety car returns to the pits.